-Digital transformation for banks is nothing new, but the impact of the pandemic over the past 18 months put a lens on the urgency for technology to enable better customer experiences across all financial institutions.
-Whether it was enabling Paycheck Protection Program (PPP) loans to keep small businesses afloat or allowing consumers to have easier access to their funds remotely – the technology powering banks and credit unions came into clear focus.
+Digital transformation in banking is nothing new, but the impact of the pandemic over the past 18 months put a lens on the urgency for technology to enable better customer experiences across all financial institutions.
+Whether it was enabling Paycheck Protection Program (PPP) loans to keep small businesses afloat or allowing consumers to have easier access to their funds remotely, the technology powering banks and credit unions came into clear focus.

-For the financial institutions that were already well on their way towards a modern, digital strategy, that lens meant accelerating their plans to stay ahead – and for banks that were behind the curve, it meant quickly pivoting to enable vital technologies to meet consumers’ evolving needs.
+For the financial institutions that were already well on their way toward modernizing their bank infrastructure with a modern, digital strategy, that lens meant accelerating their plans to stay ahead.
+And for banks that were behind the curve, it meant quickly pivoting to enable vital technologies to meet consumers’ evolving needs.

 Reinvent your processes